May 26 - 28 + 29, 2022

-We’ll sit in ceremony on Saturday morning with the warrior medicine Kambo, a powerful detoxifier and energetic mover for the body, mind, and spirit.
-In the evening we’ll sit with Rap’eh and Sananga, sacred tobacco snuff and plant spirit eyedrops that offer protection and open spiritual vision.
+On our second day we sit in ceremony with the warrior medicine Kambo, a deep detoxifier and energetic mover for the body, mind, and spirit.
+In the evenings we sit with Rap’eh and Sananga, sacred tobacco snuff and plant spirit eyedrops that offer protection and open spiritual vision, accompanied by music and singing.

 For more information on Kambo, Rap’eh and Sananga, visit Aghora’s Kambo page:

-Through the days and nights we'll tend a sacred fire.
-During downtime we’ll rest and recharge in the gentle, emerald green forests of western Belgium.
+Through the days and nights we tend a sacred fire and receive teachings from this elemental master.
+During downtime we’ll rest and recharge in the gentle green forests of western Belgium.
 There will be opportunity to walk in nature and visit a beautiful river or to take some solitude.

-Massage sessions will be available on Saturday afternoon, to further open up the body and release what’s in motion inside.
+Massage sessions will be available to further open up the body and release what’s in motion inside.

 This is a small workshop with plenty of individual attention, especially important to go deep and be well supported in Kambo ceremony.
 Maximum 12 participants.

-Handmade, organic, dairy/sugar/gluten free meals will be provided for a fee of 45 Euros.
+Handmade, organic, dairy/sugar/gluten free meals are provided with love.
 Please let us know if you have any specific dietary restrictions.

-Sessions with Meredith may be booked on Saturday afternoon - more information about her work is available here.
+Sessions with Meredith or a guest bodyworker may be booked on Saturday afternoon.
+More information about Meredith's work is available here.
 Please ask in advance if you'd like a session, space is limited.

 For inquiries and booking, contact Cindy at firstname.lastname@example.org